3mpir3Albert/HTB_Keeper/README.md

 - Port 22: SSH service.
 - Port 80: HTTP service.

-Due to the fairly updated version of SSH, a technological scan was performed on port 80.
+Due to the fairly up-to-date version of SSH, it seems that the way to go is to perform a technology scan on port 80.

 [![whatweb.png](https://i.postimg.cc/T3yRxZyZ/whatweb.png)](https://postimg.cc/gxW9qtHD)